razluta/AnimationMemoryUsageInUnity/README.md

 1. No single animation animations should contain the mesh, but only the rig joints and the animation on them.
 As demonstrated in the examples in the repository, having the mesh in the animation file does not increase the animation size in memory (because only the animation data is used to generated the Unity Animation Clip), but it considerably increases the animation file size on disk.
 In this example, the size delta is about 300 KB per file.
 Multiply that by 50 animations per character, in a project of 100 characters, that is over 1.4 GB of wasted space.
 Additionally, having the mesh in the animation file presents the added risk of accidentally using that mesh in the game in a scene, at which point Unity would have a duplicate of that mesh in memory and the actual runtime memory will also increase by 300 KB times the number of accidents.

-Although not universally applicable, we recommend the following settings (unless advanced users have tested and profiled specialized changes:
+Although not universally applicable, we recommend the following settings (unless advanced users have tested and profiled specialized branching from these standards):
 1. _Anim.
 Compression_ should be set to **Optimal**

 Additionally, here are some common mistakes when working with animation data coming from DCC packages.